scotthartley/pandoc-wrapfig/README.md

 Simply include ` {x}` at the end of the captions for figures that are to be wrapped. `x` is a number that specifies the width of the wrap in inches.
 Setting it to 0 will cause the width of the figure to be used (as per the wrapfig package instructions).
 Figures without the tag will float as usual.
+Optionally precede x with a character in the set {l,r,i,o} to set wrapfig's placement parameter; the default is 'l'.

 To use a specific  length, you may also add `cm`,`pt`or `in` like `{5cm}`.